What Is Software Testing | Everything You Should Know

 Software testing is a process, to evaluate the functionality of a software application with an intent to find whether the developed software met the specified requirements or not and to identify the defects to ensure that the product is defect-free in order to produce the quality product.

-Let’s see standard definition, software testing types such as manual and automation testing, testing methods, testing approaches and types of black box testing.
+Let’s see the standard definition, software testing types such as manual and automation testing, testing methods, testing approaches, and types of black-box testing.